Sujata1911/Manual_Tokenization/README.md

 select words by regex,
 split by white spaces(no punctuations) and, Normalizing Case.
-Download the raw fikle from http://www.gutenberg.org/cache/epub/5200/pg5200.txt before starting the project
+Download the raw file from http://www.gutenberg.org/cache/epub/5200/pg5200.txt before starting the project